-Coombe Bissett Project Supported by the National Lottery Heritage Fund Download our reserve leaflet here Coombe Bissett Down nature reserve is a 70.6 hectares chalk downland valley south west of Salisbury.
-It’s a large haven for wildlife protected by Wiltshire Wildlife Trust, thanks to National Lottery players through a grant from the National Lottery Heritage Fund (NLHF).
-This site is a Site of Special Scientific Interest (SSSI) because of the rare flora and fauna found here.
+Coombe Bissett Project Supported by the National Lottery Heritage Fund Download our project leaflet here Coombe Bissett Down nature reserve is a 70.6 hectares chalk downland valley south west of Salisbury.
+The Coombe Bissett Down Project (CBDP) is funded by the National Lottery Heritage Fund.
+The three year project has involved an initial land purchase that has doubled the size of the original reserve, and the start of a programme of work to revert one of the newly purchased arable fields back to species-rich chalk downland.
+A key objective of the project is an enhanced visitor experience, with new opportunities for people to enjoy and learn about this spectacular site.
+Visitors will be able to follow the new signs, and waymarked routes around the reserve and enjoy the views from a series of new benches.
+In addition we have a programme of events that will take place throughout the year, from lambing sessions to art classes, Walking for Health to searches for shieldbugs.
 From May to September there are wildflowers to be found, from cowslip and harebells to kidney vetch and Devils-bit scabious.
 These attract lots of butterflies including adonis blue and dingy skipper.
 Yellowhammer, skylarks and whitethroat can be heard singing from scrub or overhead and kestrels hover over small mammals below.
 Take a look at our seasonal spotters sheets to see which species you can find; Spring/Summer, Autumn/Winter.
 People have also had a close relationship with this site for many years.
 There have been artefacts from the Neolithic Age, Bronze Age, Iron Age and Roman period on Coombe and the surrounding downs.
 Steep slopes on the site are patterned by medieval terraces called strip lynchetts which were used for grazing.
 We have a flock of hardy Herdwick sheep and light footed Dexter cattle that crop the grass, maintaining the chalk downland habitat as a part of the reversion process.
 Why not try writing your own haiku poem to show us what the reserve means to you?
 Visitors can come here to enjoy the sweeping views, bask in the beauty of nature and the sound of birdsong.
 To keep our birds happily singing we ask that dogs are kept on leads and any waste is cleared up.
 There are many lovely walks of varying difficulty around the site.
 With the new NLHF supported project visitors have now got the opportunity to get more involved with the nature they come here to enjoy, this can be through surveying, our training and event days or volunteering in a number of roles.
 This large site couldn’t be maintained without a wonderful team of volunteers, please take a look at our volunteering page for more opportunities.
-Picture: Cowslips (C) Barry Craske About Education Volunteering Events Blog Resources Finding your way around the reserve Visitors to Coombe Bissett Down will now find the reserve much easier to navigate.
+To keep updated with improvements to the reserve and to join our official Friends of Coombe Bissett Down group, email us at [email protected] Picture: Cowslips (C) Barry Craske About Education Volunteering Events Blog Resources Finding your way around the reserve Visitors to Coombe Bissett Down will now find the reserve much easier to navigate.
 New kissing and pedestrian gates have been installed to link the old nature reserve to the new land and improve access across the site.
 There are four timed walking routes varying in length and difficulty, which are indicated on the new interpretation boards located at main entrances to the reserve, and on the updated reserve leaflet that can be downloaded here.
 Walkers can follow these routes around the reserve, aided by a series of waymarkers.
 Four new benches have been installed to provide rest points at regular intervals.
 Younger visitors might like to bring along some crayons and paper when they next visit, as they may enjoy finding and collecting four brass rubbing badges which have been added to the benches.